County commissioners terminate highway superintendent Linda Grummert

-The Scotts Bluff County board voted 3-2 to terminate the contract of highway superintendent Linda Grummert during its meeting Monday.
-Commissioners questioned Grummert’s behavior and decision-making over a two-hours of discussion.
+Scotts Bluff County Commissioners voted 3-2 to terminate the contract of highway superintendent Linda Grummert during its meeting Monday, April 4.
+Commissioners questioned Grummert’s behavior and decision-making over two-hours of discussion.

 Grummert had been employed by the county since October 2016.